 This Level 2 course is designed to provide college-bound students the opportunity to investigate the basic principles of economic thinking while studying elementary economic theory and the roles that households, businesses, and the government play in our economy.
 Students will participate in activities designed to increase social studies literacy and critical thinking skills.
 Emphasis is placed on vocabulary skills and the development of reading and writing skills necessary for success in the future.
-Frequent application of economic thinking to real-world problems and current events will be present throughout the course. \NOTE: This course is also offered as a Blended Learning course.
+Frequent application of economic thinking to real-world problems and current events will be present throughout the course.
+Note: Students who choose the blended version of this course will only meet with the teacher 3 times in a 6 day cycle.
 See the Blended Learning description in the front of the Program of Studies for more information.